OSC/ondemand/README.md

-# Open OnDemand httpd Configs
+# httpd-ood-portal

-TODO...
+Deployment Apache httpd configs for an Open OnDemand portal.